 Contrast this to a conventional LCD display, which relies on a separate backlight to shine through the pixel layer.
 The end result of this is OLED (which stands for organic light-emitting diode) displays have far better contrast.

 That makes them great for HDR viewing, along with more vibrant color and better color gamut coverage.
 It's also not unusual for an OLED display to cover a full 100% of the demanding DCI-P3 video gamut, something most LCD displays struggle to achieve.

 Of course, there's more to a laptop than just the display.
 Aside from the screen, OLED laptops are the same as any other laptops, so consider the size and power requirements you'll need for your workload.
-Scroll down to the bottom of this guide for a detailed breakdown of the main considerations to think about before buying a new laptop.
+If you're not sure what you need, skip ahead to How to choose the best OLED laptop for details.

 Think carefully before you take the HP Spectre x360 14 OLED for a spin.
 Because once you see its fabulous 13.5-inch OLED display in action, you won’t want to go back to a boring old LCD panel.
 It really is that spectacular.
 You get dramatically better response, contrast and viewing angles than pretty much any LCD panel.

 Other highlights include excellent build quality, genuinely usable tablet functionality, a bundled input pen with inking support, great battery life and good connectivity for this class of device.
 Indeed, HP has paid attention to pretty much every element of this snazzy little laptop, including pulling in Bang & Olufsen to handle the speakers and including facial recognition with Windows Hello support.

 We found performance to be solid from the Intel Core i7-1165G7 CPU/ 16GB RAM combo we tested, making light work of dealing with batches of RAW images.
 Just don't expect the last word in outright processing firepower – you'd need something much bulkier and less power-efficient for that.